· Animal and Food Science

 Department chairs may request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
 Church Service missionaries usually work 8-32 hours per week for 6-24 months.

 A person may not be employed in a position within the administrative scope of control of a near relative.
-Scope of control would include decisions related to hiring, promotions, compensation, benefits, job duties, work schedules, supervision, work performance, discipline, use of facilities or equipment, etc. This policy applies to all full-time, part-time, student, and temporary employees.
+Scope of control would include decisions related to hiring, promotions, compensation, benefits, job duties, work schedules, supervision, work performance, discipline, use of facilities or equipment, etc. This policy applies to all full-time, part-time, student, and visiting employees.
 Individuals should not be contracted for services (as independent contractors) under the scope of control of a near relative.

 University policy defines near relatives as parents, siblings, spouses, children, stepchildren, grandchildren, grandparents, in-laws, nieces, nephews, uncles, aunts, and first cousins.